 SCI is a low grade, persistent type of inflammation, and is thought to contribute to many chronic diseases, such as type 2 diabetes, cardiovascular disease, various types of cancer, and others[*] Additionally, SCI can impair normal immune function and make you more vulnerable to infections.

-Stress, excess body fat, exposure to environmental toxins, poor nutrition status, and pro-inflammatory foods can all result in SCI.[*]
+Stress, excess body fat, exposure to environmental toxins, poor nutrition status, and pro-inflammatory foods- such as isolated sugars and processed carbohydrates–can all result in SCI.[*]

 How do you know if you have Systemic Chronic Inflammation (SCI)?